 Most IFISAs don’t charge for using the platform but some charge for certain services, like transferring funds from their tax-free wrapper, so check the small print.
 Minimum IFISA investments range from £1 to £5,000.

-Potential providers must be fully FCA-authorised, so be sure to check for their FCA credentials before you jump in.
+Providers of IFISAs must be fully FCA-authorised, so be sure to check for their FCA credentials before you jump in.
+If you can’t find a certificate you can also check the FCA register to make sure they’re on it.

-However, the P2P market and IFISA sub sector is developing and not all growth aspects can be predicted.
-There’s likely to be some disruption and casualties as the market shakes out – but so far no individual investors have lost money and most providers have contingency funds to protect investors from defaults.
+However, as more companies join the P2P market and IFISA sub sector not all growth aspects can be predicted.
+There’s likely to be disruption and casualties as the market shakes out, especially in the current climate of the UK recession, but most providers have contingency funds to protect investors from defaults.

 Before investing, establish your aims and attitude towards risk.
 Are you investing to grow capital, to provide an income or a combination of both?
 Decide how long to invest for, your investment target and, realistically, how long it will take to reach it.